DIY Finishing

 A simple and handy way to age wood

-A weathered fence brought to mind an old method of getting that specific gray color of wood that has been sitting outside.
-I was at a furniture factory when I saw the fence and couldn't help but photograph it.
-I thought it was really beautiful precisely because of the added charm of the passage of time, the rains, winds and snows that have battered it over time.
-Aged wood has an added value and that is why there are methods of trying to "age" wood artificially.
+A weathered fence reminded me of an old method of getting that gray color specific to wood that has stood outside.
+I was at a furniture factory when I saw the fence and couldn't resist taking a photo.
+I thought it was beautiful because of the added charm of the passage of time, the rains, winds and snows that have beaten it over the years.
+Aged wood has an added value and that is why there are ways of trying to 'age' wood artificially.

 aged wood